 23. It's better to go specific even if you're not sure you're "right."
 Specific evidence and specific commentary win the day.
 (You're smart, so you're probably right!)

-25. There are ONLY 2 reasons someone speaks at an event: 1) they are the perfect person chosen for this moment or audience OR b) the person felt COMPELLED to speak about a topic (exigence).
+25. There are ONLY 2 reasons someone speaks at an event: 1) they are the perfect person chosen for this moment or audience OR b) the person felt COMPELLED to speak (or write about) about a topic.
+EXIGENCE--why do you think are they compelled to speak in the first place?

 26. There will be at least 1 thing worth mentioning in each paragraph; however, probably one or two paragraphs will have the BEST stuff.